shawnweisfeld/CosmosToDo/readme.md

 az webapp config appsettings set -g $rg -n $webappname --settings endpoint=$endpoint primaryKey=$primaryKey

 ```

+5. Deploy the sample code to the App Service.
+Go to the Azure Portal and find the App Service you just deployed.
+Go to the "deployment center" blade and select the "external" source control option, and press Continue.
+Pick the App Service build service, and press Continue.
+Enter in the following repository name `https://github.com/shawnweisfeld/CosmosToDo` and branch name `master` and press continue.
+Now press finish to complete the automated deployment process.

 ## Challenge 1: Application Insights: Deploy and Overview